iwan0129/Killing-Floor-2-FOV-Changer/README.md

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

-Simple script that changes Killing Floor 2's FOV type
+Script That Changes Killing Floor 2's FOV Type

 ### Built With
 The project's Python version is 3.9 but you can build with lower version